Mental Wellness Apps with Journaling

 How to use a mental wellness journaling app alongside therapy

-To use a journaling app alongside therapy well, treat it as a structured workflow: capture raw thoughts and emotional data between sessions, let the AI surface patterns weekly, then bring those summaries to your next appointment.
+Using a journaling app alongside therapy works best as a structured workflow: capture raw thoughts and emotional data between sessions, let the AI surface patterns weekly, then bring those summaries to your next appointment.
+Kathryn, a Rosebud user with 30+ years of therapy experience, describes her practice: "I share my Rosebud journal with my therapist.
+It's become part of the work."
+Kyle, a two-year subscriber, sends weekly PDF reports to his therapist before every session.
+The workflow below is built around what that actually looks like.

 Which mental wellness app is right for you?